reconhub/learn/content/post/practical-real-time-response-2.md

                                           # the next two weeks
 ```

-  - `apply(proj, 1, summary)` shows a summary of incidence on each day
-  - `apply(proj, 1, function(x) mean(x > 0))` shows the proportion of
-    trajectories with at least one case on each given day
-  - `apply(proj, 1, mean)` shows the mean daily number of cases
-  - `apply(apply(proj, 2, cumsum), 1, summary)` shows the projected
-    additional cumulative number of cases in the next two weeks

 According to these results, what are the chances that more cases will
 appear in the near future?
 Is this outbreak being brought under control?
 Would you recommend scaling up / down the response?
 Is this consistent
 with your estimate of `$R$`?

-  - the uncertainty is wide and becomes wider the further into the
-    future.
-  - the central trend suggests increasing number of cases
-  - this is based on the assumption that transmissibility has remained
-    constant over the course of the outbreak so far and will remain
-    constant in the future
-  - all this relies on our estimated serial interval distribution—a
-    higher mean SI would lead to larger R estimates and therefore more
-    pessimistic incidence projections.

 ## Pause \!